julianbuettner/ext-elasticsearch-operator/README.md

 for your applications running in Kubernetes.
 It does not manage the Elasticsearch cluster itself, but uses the API to provision resources.
-It is very lightweight.
-Scroll to [notes](#resources)
+The operator is rather lightweight.
+Scroll to [notes](#resources) for details.

 ## Installation of the Operator
 The operator is currently namespaced.
 Meaning the pod has to be in the same namespace as the target CRDs.
 This also means, one Elasticsearch instance per namespace.
 We well install the operator in the default namespace.